The 16-19 Bursary Fund: financial support for students in 2016-17

 Accessing the Bursary Fund at The Polesworth School Sixth Form @ Tomlinson Hall

-•Application forms are available on our website or a paper copy can be obtained from Mrs Knight, KS5 Student Support Manager.
+•Application forms are available on our website or a paper copy can be obtained from Mrs Knight or Mrs Kiteley, KS5 Student Support Manager.

-Forms should be returned to Mrs Knight by Friday 6th October 2017 so that applications can be assessed and payments authorised from the end of October.
+Forms should be returned to Mrs Knight or Mrs Kiteley by Friday 5th October 2018 so that applications can be assessed and payments authorised from the end of October.
 However, we understand that personal circumstances may change and are happy to consider applications at any point during the academic year although the level of any award granted may be lower.

 £1200 Vulnerable Student Bursary